 Parks's fight for equal rights for Black Americans didn’t start with her fateful arrest.
 In 1943, she joined the Montgomery, Alabama, chapter of the NAACP and served as its secretary until 1956.
 Part of her duties included traveling across the state and interviewing victims of discrimination and witnesses to lynchings.
 After moving from Alabama to Detroit, Parks worked as an assistant to U.S. Representative John Conyers, where she helped find housing for unhoused people.

-Parks’s first conflict with James Blake, the bus driver who reported her to the police in 1955, came more than a decade earlier.
+Parks’s first conflict with James Blake, the bus driver who reported her to the police in 1955, occurred more than a decade earlier.
 In 1943, she boarded a bus driven by Blake and, after she paid her fare, he told her to exit and re-enter through the back doors—a rule for Black riders using the segregated bus system.
 Instead of waiting for her to get back in, Blake drove away once Parks was off the bus.
 She avoided the driver for more than 10 years until one day she boarded his bus without paying attention.
 When she refused to surrender her seat to a white passenger, Blake was the one who called the police and had her arrested.

 Parks never planned to start a movement, but that’s what happened shortly after her arrest.
 Civil rights groups used her quiet protest as an opportunity to shine a national spotlight on unconstitutional segregation laws in the Deep South.
 The Montgomery bus boycott kicked off just days after her arrest, and less than a year later, the Supreme Court deemed the city’s segregated buses illegal.
 Parks’s arrest and the bus boycott are viewed by many historians as the inciting events of the movement that led to federal civil rights legislation in the 1960s.